timbenniks/contentstack-implementation-guide-angular/readme.md

 Go to Entries and select the only entry in the list.
 In the sidebar, click on the live preview icon.

+## Caveats

+Due to a small issue in the latest version of the `@contentstack/live-preview-utils`, this repo uses version `1.4.5`.